wataruito/Codes_in_Emotional_sync_Ito_et_al/README.md

 Conda and pip configured the Python environment.
 We describe here solely the installation on Windows 10 PC.
 The lines preceded by # are comment lines.

 #### 1. Install Miniconda
-Download the binary and install it as described on the web https://docs.conda.io/en/latest/miniconda.html#windows-installers
+Download the binary and install it as described on the web<BR>
+https://docs.conda.io/en/latest/miniconda.html#windows-installers

 #### 2. Open the Anaconda prompt and follow the sequence below.